Sp3aR007/Golang-Project/README.md

-A Golang applciation build with Gin framework, containerized with Docker, orchestrated with Kubernetes, Github Actions for Continuous Integration, ArgoCD for Continuous Delivery, Prometheus for metrics, Grafana for visualization and GatewayAPI for routing and TLS.
+A Golang applciation build with Gin framework, containerized with Docker, orchestrated with Kubernetes, Github Actions for Continuous Integration, ArgoCD for Continuous Deployment, Prometheus for metrics, Grafana for visualization and GatewayAPI for routing and TLS.

 # Running Locally